uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

-# Improve the usage of XMLRPC API
+- Feature Name: Improve the 3rd party usage of XMLRPC API
+- Start Date: 2021-05-20
+- RFC PR:

+# Summary and motivation

 The primary goal of this RFC is to highlight the problems of writing client applications or scripts compatible with multiple versions of